Lived Experience of the Law: A research and policy project

 - How are perceptions and expectations of legal rights, justice and the judicial process shaped by individuals’ formal and informal encounters with the law over time?

-To address this question, we are conducting in-depth interviews with a diverse range of individuals who have recently attended family or criminal court hearings.
+We are conducting in-depth interviews with a diverse range of individuals who have recently attended criminal or family court hearings.
 The interviews will focus on formal and informal encounters with the law since childhood and explore how, cumulatively, these encounters shape respondents’ perceptions of legal rights and their capacity and willingness to engage with the judicial process; their conceptions of fairness and justice; and their expectations of the courts and the wider justice system, including barriers to engagement and participation.

 - How can the concepts of ‘effective participation’ and ‘access to justice’ most usefully be defined from a lived experience perspective, and what are the main barriers to participation and access?

-To address this question, we will analyse interview findings alongside a review of developments since 2000 in law, policy, guidance, socio-legal research and public legal education, relating to access to justice and effective participation in England and Wales.
-Integrating interview findings and other data sources, we will: elaborate lay, legal, conceptual and practice-based definitions of ‘effective participation’ and ‘access to justice’; identify barriers to and facilitators of participation and access; identify areas in which there is the greatest need for policy, practice and educational reform; and begin to scope out potential directions and facets of reform.
+We will analyse interview findings alongside a review of developments since 2000 in law, policy, guidance, socio-legal research, and public legal education, relating to access to justice and effective participation in England and Wales.
+Integrating interview findings and other data sources, we will: elaborate lay, legal, conceptual, and practice-based definitions of ‘effective participation’ and ‘access to justice’; identify barriers to and facilitators of participation and access; identify areas in which there is the greatest need for policy, practice and educational reform; and begin to scope out potential directions and facets of reform.

 - What reforms – in terms of policy, practice and public legal education – are needed to address existing barriers to participation and access, and how can the implementation of these reforms best be supported?